FIVE JEWELS OF WISDOM

 The consequences are that if we hurt someone physically, emotionally, or

-mentally, then someone will, sooner or later, hurt us.
+mentally, then sooner or later, someone will hurt us.
 If we love or show

 kindness, then that love or kindness will also return to us in some form or